 Drawbacks and Shortcomings

-In short of a long term test, I haven’t found many drawbacks to this binding.
+Short of a long-term test, I haven’t found many drawbacks to this binding.
 I haven’t had ice or packed snow inhibit the various mechanisms.
-It’s a bit of an involved binding but once you’re comfortable switching between tour and walk modes, the transitions at the top and bottom of the hill are quick.
+It’s a bit of an involved binding but once you’re comfortable switching between ski and walk modes, the transitions at the top and bottom of the hill are quick.
 I would recommend practicing at home.

 Not all touring boots are compatible with the Shift MNC.
 Boots like the Dynafit Hoji Pro Tour, Arc’teryx Procline, and others have too short of toe lugs to fill the space all the way to the AFD in the toe.
 This greatly affects safety.
 Be sure to check you have a compatible boot if you’re considering this binding.

 Ski touring has always been about compromise.
 A traditional tech binding is great uphill and often very lightweight, but you often sacrifice downhill performance and safety.
-The Atomic Shift MNC touring binding and its Armada and Salomon branded brethren are feature-packed, combining a tech toe with a traditional alpine toe and alpine heel—all of this is TÜV certified.
+The Atomic Shift MNC touring binding and its Armada and Salomon branded brethren are feature-packed and combine a tech toe with a traditional alpine toe and alpine heel—all of this is TÜV certified.
 The Shift balances downhill prowess and uphill performance, albeit with a bit of a weight penalty over lighter setups.